 In 2006 the Uptown Music Collective moved into its second home at 848 West Fourth Street.
 The same year it filed for, and received, 501 (c)(3), tax exempt, nonprofit status.
 The new designation and the new facility opened up a lot of possibilities, and allowed for a larger student population and teaching staff.

-As the school grew it became increasingly important Other former students, like Alex Callenberger, Collin Beatty, and Willi Ort were added to the teaching roster, and Jared Mondell became the first dedicated, non teaching staff member.
+As the school grew, it became increasingly important to provide high quality instruction to our students.
+Former students, like Alex Callenberger, Collin Beatty, and Willi Ort were added to the teaching roster, and Jared Mondell became the first dedicated, non teaching staff member.

-In the 848 West Fourth Street space the Uptown Music Collective enjoyed it’s largest growth spurt to date.
-We expanded our performance program to include a series of Orchestral Rock Concerts with local youth and college orchestras, took two of our performance groups to Memphis TN. to perform in the International Blues Challenge, and expanded to 5 major performances a year.
+In the 848 West Fourth Street space, Uptown Music Collective enjoyed its largest growth spurt to date.
+We expanded our performance program to include a series of Orchestral Rock Concerts with local youth and college orchestras, took two of our performance groups to Memphis TN., to perform in the International Blues Challenge, and expanded to 5 major performances a year.

-In 2015 those community relationships built up over time paid off.
-The school had been running out of room for years, and the schools Board of Directors had been actively seeking a new space to move to, when the City of Williamsport offered the school class A space in a new building downtown.
+In 2015 those community relationships built up over time, paid off.
+The school had been running out of room for years, and the school’s Board of Directors had been actively seeking a new space to move to, when the City of Williamsport offered the school a Class A space in a new building downtown.

-As the 2016-2017 School Year began, the Uptown Music Collective found itself working out of a brand new space, and teaching on brand new equipment purchased with funds raised from a fundraising campaign called the Dream Home Project.
+As the 2016-2017 school year began, the Uptown Music Collective found itself working out of a brand new space, and teaching on brand new equipment purchased with funds raised from our fundraising campaign called the Dream Home Project.

 As of this moment, the school has been in the existence for 17 years.
 We provide an average of 135 lessons, 5 classes and 5 workshops per week and present an average of 70 public and private performance events throughout the year.